Configuration Reference

 string |

-The path to the directory containing Coralite templates. |
+- | Path to the directory containing Coralite component files. |

 pages |